 Grade Definition Quality Points

 А Superior 4.0

 В Commendable 3.0

 С Satisfactory 2.0

 D Deficient, Non-passing 1.0

 F Fail, Non-passing 0.0

-I. Incomplete
+1 Incomplete

 Р Pass

 W Withdrawal

-WP Withdrawal/passing

 WF Withdrawal/failing

 AU Audit

 R Repeat

 Т Transfer/testing credit

-Not used in computation of grade point average
+^{}Not used in computation of grade point average

-The last grade replaces the previous grade in computing the GPA; however, all entries remain a part of the student's permanent record.
-For pre-nursing or pre-radiologic technology students seeking guaranteed admission, only the first attempt at each course will be used to calculate the required GPA.
+For repeats, the last grade replaces the previous grade in computing the GPA; however, all entries remain a part of the student's permanent record.
+For students receiving conditional admission through the pre-nursing or preradiologic technology tracks, only the first attempt at each course will be used to calculate the required GPA.